 Happenings at the Library

-Book Club Monday, June 1st at 7:00 PM Before We Were Yours by Lisa Wingate Please call 785-258-2011 for more information.
+Book Club Monday, July 6th 7:00 PM "And Then There Were None" by Agatha Christie Please call 785-258-2011 for more information.
 Anyone is welcome to join us.

-The next meeting for the Library Board of Trustees will meet on Tuesday, June 9th at 4:30 PM.
+The next meeting for the Library Board of Trustees will be on Tue., July 14th at 4:30 PM.
 Meetings are held in the basement.
 Anyone is welcome to join us!

 Upcoming Events